alamminsalo/chords/README.md

 # Chords

-Utility for scale and chords exploration.
+Utility for scale and chords exploration
-Finds chords by given scale